-“Sophie’s Last Stand” the sign announced.
-Sam grinned and the people clapped in approval.
+Sam grinned and the crowd clapped in approval.

 I remembered the story.
-Sophie had told it to me as we sat on those rocking chairs the day we’d met.
-Seems she and Sam had been enjoying the wonder of life one evening, rocking on their porch.
-She’d said, “Honey, this is about as close to Heaven as I’m gonna get.
+Sophie had told it to me as we sat on those rocking chairs watching the evening sky melt into shades of orange and red.

+She and Sam had been rocking, drinking in the peace of their little world.
+She’d said, “Honey, this is as close to Heaven as I’m gonna get.
 I’m almost there.”

 As all watched, Sam stooped and touched the sign reverently.
-Then he and the boy dragged it to the side of the new stand and raised it up.
-Two men quickly dug a hole and soon “Almost Heaven” was resurrected.
-Sam called to the young artist and whispered in his ear. the boy approached the sign and was about to change the “2,” when I heard my own voice cry out,
+Then he and the boy raised it in front of the resurrected stand.
+Two men quickly dug a hole and planted the post.

 Sam whispered into the young artist’s ear.
 The painter was about to alter the number “2” when I heard my voice cry out,

 a It was time to make a stand of my own.
 Raising Sam’s arm with mine, I shouted,,

 Cheers rang out and hats flew.
 Sam and I took another celebratory drink and sat to watch life start anew.

 Cars pulled up, people seeking fresh fruit and vegetables, a warm smile, maybe even a bottle of sophie’s Best.

 Moral: Look around, heaven may be closer than you think